icitifytechltd/Imgmapon/README.md

 * **Tesseract OCR** must be installed and accessible for text extraction.
 * **Geopy / OpenStreetMap** requires an internet connection for GPS-to-location conversion.
-* Object detection is currently a placeholder; integrate **YOLOv5/YOLOv8** for full object detection functionality.
+* **Torch / YOLOv5** is required for object detection.
 * Reverse image search and AI-based deep research are planned features in upcoming versions.
+* Automatic update requires an internet connection to fetch the latest files.

 ---